 British Values at Charford First School

-In accordance with The Department for Education we aim to actively promote British values in schools to ensure young people leave school prepared for life in modern Britain.
+We aim to actively promote British values in schools to ensure young people leave school prepared for life in modern Britain.

 Pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance and understand that while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.

-The Key Values are:
+The Key British Values are:

-Democracy - Britain is a democracy - this means that the people of Britain vote for the people who make the laws and decide how the country is run.
+Democracy - Britain is a democracy.
+This means that the people of Britain vote for the people who make the laws and decide how the country is run.
 If we didn't have a democracy, just one person might be able to make all the laws and would not be fair.

 Rule of Law - In Britain we have a police force who make sure people do not do the wrong thing and break the law - this means we are safe.